 In order to demonstrate the S-S theorem we start with the following assumptions.
 There are two regions - EU15 (EU) and 12 new EU member states (CEEC).
-The EU is capital abundant, the CEEC is labor abundant.
-Two goods are produced in both countries - good 1 (cars, produced capital intensively), good 2 (textiles, produced labor intensively).
-The EU as the capital abundant country has a comparative advantage in the production (and export) of the capital intensive good 1(cars = C); the CEEC as the labor abundant country has a comparative advantage in the production (and export) of the labor intensive good 2 (textiles = T).
+The EU is capital abundant, the CEEC is labour abundant.
+Two goods are produced in both countries - good 1 (cars, produced capital intensively), good 2 (textiles, produced labour intensively).
+The EU as the capital abundant country has a comparative advantage in the production (and export) of the capital intensive good 1 (cars = C); the CEEC as the labour abundant country has a comparative advantage in the production (and export) of the capital intensive good 1 (cars = C); the CEEC as the labour abundant country has a comparative advantage in the production (and export) of the labour intensive good 2 (textiles = T).
 The assumptions concerning the different factor abundance in the EU and CEE are not only fictitious, but real.
-Although there are no reliable and comparable data on the capital stocks in CEEC, the relative labor abundance in CEEC is manifested in the low wage levels relative to those in the EU, a relationship sometimes in the order of 1:10 (see Eurostat, 2007, p.
-180).
+Although there are no reliable and comparable data on the capital stocks in CEEC, the relative labour abundance in CEEC is manifested in the low wage levels relative to those in the EU, a relationship sometimes in the order of one is to ten (see Eurostat, 2007, pp.180).